brpuneet898/mtech-oops-course-material/README.md

 This repository contains the material for the Object Oriented Programming course for MTech 2025.
 The course is designed to provide students with a comprehensive understanding of object-oriented programming concepts and principles.
 The subject was taught by Prof. Neelesh S. Upadhye at IIT Madras and delivered in July 2025 semester for MTech students.

+**Note** - The reading material prepared for each week is available.
+It is strictly meant for course-use only.
+Please do not share it outside the course context or redistribute it without permission.

 ## Week 1

 - **Content** - Python Refresher, Virtual Environments, Type Hints